-Exception: For admissions on or after October 1, 2015, if your admission is for substance abuse treatment in a hospital or other covered health care facility that is certified or licensed by the Massachusetts Department of Public Health, prior approval from Blue Cross and Blue Shield will not be required.
+Exception: If your admission is for substance use treatment in a hospital or other covered health care facility that is certified or licensed by the Massachusetts Department of Public Health, prior approval from Blue Cross and Blue Shield will not be required.
 For an admission in one of these health care facilities, coverage will be provided for medically necessary acute treatment services and clinical stabilization services for up to a total of 14 days without prior approval, as long as the health care facility notifies Blue Cross and Blue Shield and provides the initial treatment plan within 48 hours of your admission.
-Concurrent Review (see page 25) will start on or after day seven of your admission.
+Concurrent Review (see page 26) will start on or after day seven of your admission.
 For all other admissions (except as described in the paragraph above), you must have prior approval from Blue Cross and Blue Shield in order for your inpatient care to be covered by this health plan.